 This classic apron works perfectly in fun seasonal prints for the perfect cover to wear while preparing a special dinner.
 With a roomy pocket for essentials, and the option of long straps, it's practical and pretty.

-Download the PDF version or order the paper pattern from our shop, and you can make handy aprons for all the family with this simple to use pattern, which is ideal for beginners.
+Download the PDF version or order the paper pattern from our online shop, and you can make handy aprons for all the family with this simple to use pattern, which is ideal for beginners.
 The pattern includes all three sizes listed so you can make everyone matching aprons, or let them choose their own fabrics.